 - To organise regional and European inter-regional Round Tables to exchange and reflect upon practices in the field of Lifelong Learning and lay the foundations for inter-regional cooperation and common LLL policies;

 - To promote participation of new regions in the COMORELP Policy Lab Platform and to develop a sustainability action plan.

 - To draw lessons from the process, both in terms of quality assurance and in terms of policy recommendations.

-The target groups of COMORELP are practitioners, education and training providers and employment centres, as well as policy makers (regional and local administrations).
-Through the networking exercise, all the lifelong learning and lifelong guidance stakeholders (non-formal and informal learning providers, social partners, NGOs, cultural institutions, professional associations, etc) within each region will be identified and invited to participate in the Policy Lab.
+The target groups of COMORELP were practitioners, education and training providers and employment centres, as well as policy makers (regional and local administrations).
+Through the networking exercise, all the lifelong learning (non-formal and informal learning providers, social partners, NGOs, cultural institutions, professional associations, etc) within each region will be identified and invited to participate in the Policy Lab.

 The expected results, impact and longer-term benefits were to increase participants’ awareness of regional lifelong learning policies and increase their capacity to make comparisons to rebuild or reorganise their own policies by detecting deficiencies or gaining alternative perspective from other contributors such as stakeholders, other regions or policy makers.
 Existing data collected on the platform will be the starting point for further developments and extensions by the participants.
 The COMORELP Policy Lab Platform aims to evolve after the end of the project and build a broader community of users, coming from all other European and Third countries, stakeholders and regional bodies not originally involved in the project.

 The main deliverables of the project can be found below: